My Name Is Nobody: Release

-Prior to its release in Italy, My Name Is Nobody was released in West Germany and France on December 13 and 14 respectively.
-In Germany the movie sold about 6.2 million admissions.
-Italian audiences got to see it starting 21 December 1973, where it was distributed by Titanus.
+Prior to its release in Italy, My Name Is Nobody was released in West Germany and France on December 13 and 14, respectively.
+In Germany, the movie sold about 6.2 million admissions.
+Italian audiences got to see it starting December 21, 1973, where it was distributed by Titanus.
 The film grossed over 3.6 billion lire and was the third highest-grossing film in Italy of the year, behind Salvatore Samperi's Malicious (5.5 billion lire) and Dino Risi's Sessomatto.
-In the United States, it was cut to 111 minutes and "nearly flopped" according to Italian film historian Roberto Curti.
+It grossed $10,638,297 in West Germany.
+In the United States, it was cut to 111 minutes and "nearly flopped", according to Italian film historian Roberto Curti.

 In 2015, a novelization of the film by Michael R. Hudson was published in the United States by Raven Head Press as part of a series of adaptations of several of Gastaldi's scripts, including The Horrible Dr. Hichcock and The Case of the Bloody Iris.

 Reviews

 Contemporary reviews are positive.
-Vincent Canby in The New York Times considered the film "very entertaining" and it "is the kind of Western that only an immensely appreciative and witty Italian film maker could make."
+Vincent Canby in The New York Times considered the film "very entertaining", and it "is the kind of Western that only an immensely appreciative and witty Italian film maker could make."